prcpham-dev/Mimic/README.md

 - Tie the timer into task completion and transitions
 - Optionally show a day-end summary screen
 - Item drop and stuff area

-### Prediction Engine (v1)
-- Build a basic prediction engine (frequency-based)
-- Before each task, guess what the player will do
-- Track and store predictions vs actual behavior

-### Accuracy Evaluation
-- Calculate prediction accuracy each day
-- Save and display a confidence score (0–100%)
-- Feed score into the ghost control engine

-### Ghost Control (Phase 1)
-- When accuracy > 60%, begin light ghosting:
-  - Slight input override
-  - Pre-movement before player acts
-- Reflect this subtly in the UI or behavior
-- At 90%+, allow the AI to override key decisions
-- Lock out the player from certain tasks
-- Have the AI complete chores on your behalf

-### Dialogue Memory
-- NPCs remember past conversations
-- Begin echoing player tone, word choice, or task logic
-- Start shifting from helpers to reflections

-### Dynamic AI Behavior
-- Adjust predictions and ghosting based on evolving habits
-- Add variety to ghost actions
-- Simulate a learning model that adapts over time

-### Emotion and Style Mimicry
-- Track player tendencies (e.g. kindness, selfishness, efficiency)
-- Mirror those patterns in the AI and NPC dialogue
-- Create eerie moments of recognition

-### Polish and Save System add images use
-- Add save/load support for behavior history
-- Final UI polish and bug cleanup
-- Test with multiple users for personalization
-- Reorganize utils/room_loader.py to make it more optimal